sanjaypavan/ads/README.md

 ads
 ===

-This is is a Java API for the Advanced Data Structures
+This is is a Java API for Advanced Data Structures